Spousal Maintenance / Alimony

 - The court may award temporary spousal maintenance to be paid while the divorce is in process.
 Preparation for the hearing at which that is determined can be very important.

-- To help you form realistic expectations and develop a sound strategy, your divorce attorney should thoroughly assess your own and your spouse’s financial circumstances and earning potential, child support calculations if applicable, and many other factors.
+- To help you form realistic expectations and develop a sound strategy, your divorce attorney should thoroughly assess your own and your spouse’s financial circumstances.

 Contact Our Law Firm For The Skilled Representation You Need